 Dambulla is large UNESCO heritage site and well worth your time.
 The ancient Buddha statues in the caves themselves are quite breathtaking and stretch back as far in time as the 1st century.
 Admission is steep at 1,500 Rs/person, admission fees for foreigners in Sri Lanka are high generally.
 Check prices, they seem to go up pretty frequently.

-The beautiful Paradise Resort and Spa ( click through for prices) is an eco resort and spa near Dambulla and Sigiriya.
-We have stayed here and written a full review (read here).
+The beautiful Paradise Resort and Spa ( above, click through for prices) is an eco resort and spa near Dambulla and Sigiriya.
+We have stayed here and written a full review on this luxury resort .
 This is my favourite of all the resorts we have tried in Sri Lanka, but it’s not a low budget option.
+For this too, try finding a good deal on Hotels Combined.